 Harnessing technology for clinical change

-Ensuring the Te Manawa Taki (Midland) region derives maximum value from its information and communications technology (ICT) investments helps ensure secure, reliable services that enable business change and deliver on regional outcomes.
+Ensuring Te Manawa Taki derives maximum value from its information and communications technology (ICT) investments helps ensure secure, reliable services that enable business change and deliver on regional outcomes.

-Two teams have been established to enable the delivery and ongoing management of Midland regional ICT services:
+Two teams have been established to enable the delivery and ongoing management of Te Manawa Taki DHB regional ICT services:

-- Regional Information Services (IS) – ICT strategy and planning for regional services and capabilities, delivery of the Midland Regional Information Services Plan (excluding eSPACE) and ongoing management of regional IS services; and
+- Regional Information Services (IS) – ICT strategy and planning for regional services and capabilities, delivery of the Te Manawa Taki Regional Information Services Plan (excluding Te Manawa Taki Clinical Portal) and ongoing management of regional IS services; and

-- eSPACE – Tasked with delivering the Midland Clinical Portal (MCP).
+- Te Manawa Taki Clinical Portal – Tasked with delivering the Te Manawa Taki Clinical Portal (CP).

 The Regional IS team is responsible for facilitating the delivery and development of selected ICT services through a regional coordinated services model.
 Under this model: